weaversa/cryptol-course/labs/Salsa20/Salsa20Answers.md

-This is our first [polymorphic](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) function.
-In case you need a refresher, a polymorphic function is one that can take more than one type of input.
+This is our first [polymorphic](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) function (well, the first one of consequence).
+A polymorphic function is one that can take more than one type of input.
 In this case, we have to take two different types of `k` --- one that is a 32-byte sequence and one that is a 16-byte sequence.
 Here we create a _type variable_ `a` such that when `a` is one, the function expects a 16-byte `k` and when it's two, the function expects a 32-byte `k`.
 We also constrain `k` (using _type constraints_) to only be able to take on the value one or two.

 ```cryptol
 Salsa20Expansion :